Dozens of children dead in Syria evacuees bombing

 Maysa al-Aswad, a 30-year-old evacuee from Kafraya, said she was sitting on one bus with her six-month-old son Hadi and 10-year-old daughter Narjis when the blast shook the parked convoy.

 “Hadi was on my lap and Narjis on a chair next to me.
-When the explosion happened I hugged them both and we fell to the floor,” she told Agence France-Presse by telephone from near Aleppo.
+When the explosion happened I hugged them both and we fell to the floor,” she told AFP by telephone from near Aleppo.

 “I didn’t know what was happening, all I could hear was people crying and shouting,” she said.